 Frequency of Password Changes

-Contrary to popular belief and prior standards, NIST does not suggest changing passwords on a frequent basis; individuals who are asked to change passwords frequently are much more likely to reuse an old password and merely append a number, letter, or special character to the end of it.
+Contrary to popular belief and prior standards, NIST does not suggest frequent password changes (example: every 60 or 90 days); individuals who are asked to change passwords frequently are much more likely to reuse an old password and merely append a number, letter, or special character to the end of it.
 Professional hackers know this trick and are savvy enough to predict minor changes.
 Plus, if a previous password has already been compromised, any derivations of that password, even if additional characters are added or modified, are more easily breached in the future.

 NIST recommends that businesses enforce password expiration and password resets only when a known compromise has occurred, or every 365 days.
 The shift to longer password life is intended to encourage users to generate longer passwords that are harder to crack.